 Benzodiazepines are Schedule IV prescription narcotics.
 Commonly known as ‘benzos’ or ‘downers,’ benzodiazepines work to relax and calm the body.
 Benzodiazepines are highly addictive and can be used to treat extreme anxiety, insomnia, amnesia, and seizures.

 Benzos are commonly prescribed medications ending in ‘am’ – including Halcion, Ativan, Valium, Xanax, and Klonopin.
-Even when used as prescribed, these medications are addicting and require doctor monitored weaning before ending use.
+Even when used as prescribed, these medications are addicting and require doctor-monitored weaning before ending use.

 Benzos generally come in pill form, but can be accessed medically in an injection or syrup.
-Illicit use, includes taking the pill, crushing it to snort, or accessing the medical injection or syrup.
+Illicit use includes taking the pill, crushing it to snort, or accessing the medical injection or syrup.

 What Are Common Signs and Symptoms of Benzo Addiction?

-Benzodiazepines are rated by how long they stay in your system; ultra-short acting, short acting, and long acting.
+Benzodiazepines are rated by how long they stay in your system; ultra-short acting, short-acting, and long acting.
 Benzos can actually stop a seizure within seconds of injection.
-These types of ultra-fast acting narcotics can cause severe nervous system issues if taken unregulated.
+These types of ultra-fast-acting narcotics can cause severe nervous system issues if taken unregulated.

 Common signs of benzo addiction include confusion, drowsiness, dizziness, blurred vision, weakness, slurred speech, lack of coordination, and difficulty breathing.
 Benzos are commonly known as date-rape drugs because of how they impact the body’s motor functioning and mental processes.

 Symptoms of benzo addiction include increased incidences of emergency room visits, mental disorders, and suicidal ideation.
-Because benzos depress the nervous system, people who use them unregulated, can experience more negative and profound side-effects.
+Because benzos depress the nervous system, people who use them unregulated can experience more negative and profound side effects.

 Effects of a benzo overdose include extreme drowsiness, confusion, impaired coordination, decreased reflexes, decreased breathing rate, coma, and possibly death.
 The likelihood of overdose increases when combined with other drugs.
 When mixed with opioids or alcohol, individuals risk slowing down their body too much and causing the body to stop breathing, a coma, or the heart to stop beating.
-When mixing benzos with uppers, the body can over accommodate for the clashing narcotics and cause the heart to stop.
+When mixing benzos with uppers, the body can over-accommodate the clashing narcotics and cause the heart to stop.